RezaEskandarii/microservice-advertising-system/readme.md

 # Online Advertisement Website - Docker Compose Setup

-This repository contains the Docker Compose setup for an online advertisement website built with microservices architecture using C# with CQRS pattern.
+This repository contains the Docker Compose setup for an online advertisement website built with microservices architecture using C# (with CQRS pattern) and Golang.
 The project utilizes various technologies and services such as PostgreSQL, RabbitMQ, Vault, Consul, Minio, Elasticsearch, Kibana, Redis, and multiple microservices written in C#(ASP.NET Core) and Golang.

 ## Prerequisites
 - Docker